bitmark-inc/docs/intro.md

 Bitmark has developed several user-facing apps based on these components:

    * *OurBeat.* A community and rights platform for music beat makers.
 It stores beats in Enclaves and records specific Rights for them — allowing others within the community to freely reuse beats and for people outside of the community to license them.
    * *A2P.* A community and rights platform for visual digital artists.
-It allows them to sell collectible digital prints, records Rights, and retain their providence using the blockchain.
+It allows them to sell collectible digital prints, records Rights, and retain their provenance using the blockchain.
    * *Autonomy.* A community and rights platform for public health.
 It allows community members to store health information in personal and community Enclaves while ensuring that they retain authority over that data.

 _The following documents provide support on recording Rights on the blockchain that is at the core of the Bitmark Rights System._